Crawford County License Hearing Guide

 Hardship/Restricted License in Georgia

-• Eligibility Requirements: To be eligible for a hardship license, you must generally meet the following requirements:
+• Eligibility Requirements: To be eligible for a hardship license, you must typically demonstrate that you need to drive for work, school, medical appointments, or other essential purposes.

-• What You Can Drive For: A hardship license typically allows you to drive to and from:
+• What You Can Drive For: A hardship license typically restricts you to driving to and from work, school, medical appointments, court-ordered community service, and substance abuse treatment programs.

 Getting Your License Back